 Benjamin Franklin said, “Energy and persistence conquer all things.”
 Do you agree or disagree?
 What will you do to energize yourself for 2013?

 Benjamin Franklin said, “Energy and persistence conquer all things.”
 All things?
 Maybe not.
 Energy and persistence are needed to achieve goals.
 That I can agree with.
 Maybe more is needed to conquer everything else.
-From my experience and as long as I can remember, if I wanted something bad enough, hard work and determination was required.
+From my experience and as long as I can remember, if I wanted something bad enough, hard work and determination were required.
 Being instilled with a strong sense of responsibility at a young age did that for me.
 However and unfortunately, 2012 has bestowed upon me a different hand.
 A situation I’ve yet to conquer, that being the slow decimation of my career.

 I’m learning that no matter how hard you work, the dreams you have pursued and have even achieved can easily be taken from you.
 Exaggeration?
 Dramatic?
 Possibly.
 Given perspective, enjoying all that life has to offer is a great learning experience and easy to do if one can afford to do so.
 Dealing with life’s hardships; a break-up, loss of a loved one, job-loss, health-scare, economic uncertainty, etc. is another thing.
 I’m not entirely sure that Ben had these hardships when he said his quote.
 Do I regret the academic and career choices that I’ve made?
 Not at all.
 It was a journey, and it was mine.
-And I wouldn’t have trade it for anything.
+And I wouldn’t have traded it for anything.
 But if I was told in advance that I would lose my job, insurance, tenure, livelihood, the thing that I love to do which is teach, then I don’t know what path I would’ve chosen.
 The experiences in my teaching profession has had its ups and downs.
 Teaching, small children or otherwise, is not easy and it’s not for everyone.
 But it felt (feels) right for me.
 When I think about how much I love what I do, I feel lucky.
 A lot of people work to live and not live to work.
 I knew what wasn’t for me; the 9-5 cubicle and/or office space type career.
 That would’ve drove me nuts and ultimately make me unhappy.

 Teaching as a profession was my calling and it’s a part of who I am.
 As I write this, I notice I’m having difficulty with the proper usage of tenses when I refer to the love of my career.
 And when I lost my job, I didn’t realize what I would lose.
 It was more than the benefits and the insurance.
 I lost a confidence in me and there are other major areas of my self that have been greatly affected.
 Yes, I can play the blame game, which of course, is never fun.
 As much as I try to stay positive about my future, I’m scared.
 Which is an after-effect of job-loss.
 A lot of emotions, thoughts, considerations, choices that I make are now different and to say the least, not as care-free as before.
 I’m realizing the fact that these are grown-up, adult, real-life situations that I’m facing.
 I think what probably makes me scared is that I feel I’m ill-equipped to handle being said grown-up.
 After working with over two hundred students under the age of 10, I thought I can handle anything.
 I thought teaching would be secure and there’d be a paycheck every month.
 It wouldn’t be much but that wasn’t the point.
 I wanted to be able to be self-sufficient and plan my life accordingly.
 Things have certainly not gone that way.
 And everyday is a constant reminder.